 Yes.
 If you have HISD medical coverage as an active employee, that coverage is primary and Medicare is secondary.
 For more information, please contact Medicare.

-As a participant in a Consumer or Select plan option, you can maximize your savings by using a health care flexible spending account (FSA) to pay expenses that aren’t covered, such as coinsurance amounts.
-If you’re enrolled in one of the Consumer options or the Select plan and choose to contribute to an FSA, you must use your HealthFund dollars first before you can use your FSA dollars.
+As a participant in an HISD medical plan, you can maximize your savings by using a health care flexible spending account (FSA) to pay expenses that aren’t covered, such as coinsurance amounts.
+If you’re enrolled in one of the HISD medical plans and choose to contribute to an FSA, you must use your remaining HealthFund dollars first before you can use your FSA dollars.
 Please note: Effective January 1, 2017, HISD no longer supports the HealthFund.
-You may continue to use any funds you have left over from previous years to pay for eligible expenses as long as you are enrolled in an HISD Consumer or Select medical plan.
+You may continue to use any funds you have left over from previous years to pay for eligible expenses as long as you are enrolled in an HISD medical plan.

-All medical plan options offer network care through Aetna.
-You may request printed directories by calling Aetna; however, the most up-to-date information about providers can be found by logging on to Aetna Navigator and checking DocFind or by contacting Aetna member services at 877-224-6857 8 a.m. to 6 p.m.
-Central Time, weekdays (except holidays).
+All medical plan options offer network care through Cigna.
+You may request printed directories by calling Cigna; however, the most up-to-date information about providers can be found by logging on to myCigna.com or by accessing myCigna on your mobile app.
+Contact Cigna customer service at 800-Cigna24 (244-6224), 24 hours a day, 7 days a week for additional questions.

 Remember that directory information is for reference only.
 Always verify the provider's address, phone number, specialty and any other information before making an appointment.